 Why do we need Push Amplification?

 Push notifications as a sure-shot way of engaging your mobile app users.
 To successfully run any engagement or retention program, any marketer would want to maximize the reach of their campaigns.
 But in the case of Android, the notifications never reach 40-70% of your users.
 There are multiple reasons why your users do not receive the notifications sent by you, click here to know more.

-Push Amp+ helps marketers to improve the delivery of their push notifications so that their message can reach more and more users.
+Push Amp+ helps marketers to improve the delivery of their push notifications so that their messages can reach more and more users.

 What is Push Amp+?